-To read about The School for Lies, from Moliere's The Misanthrope currently playing at Classic Stage –and it's great! – click on live link of the title.
+Click to read about The School for Lies, from Moliere’s The Misanthrope currently playing at Classic Stage –and it’s great!

 … opposites attract …

 There’s a magic to Moliere’s The Misanthrope and here’s what it is.
 It’s a play in which just about nothing happens … and yet you leave it with a big smile and the sense that you’ve seen something delightful.
 What is it?
 The

 language!
 It’s witty and charming: it makes you feel like you’ve been at a party with vivacious, intelligent guests.

 The “story” is no more than a situation – and more amazing, at the end it’s not even resolved.
 We’re in Paris among nobles in the 17th Century during the reign of Louis XIV (not Louis XVI as per program notes) — Moliere’s stomping ground.
 Celimene and Alceste, with apparently totally incompatible personalities, are drawn to one another in love.
 Celimene is a wealthy, beautiful, spirited young woman, who loves engaging with people, and is courted by several men.
 She loves misanthropic Alceste, who’s brooding, super-smart, disdainful of the mass of humanity, and obsessed with the hypocrisy and injustice he sees all around him.
 She’s happy in the full action of the social scene and he wants to get away from it all to a desert isle — and yet they love.
 They spar verbally – like Kate and Petruchio in Taming of the Shrew but with different personality sets.
 It’s fun to watch and hear them at it.